cornell-ece2300/ece2300-docs/docs/ece2300-sec01-linux.md

  - <https://github.com/settings/profile>

-Once you have a GitHub ID, please fill out the following online so the instructors know the mapping from NetID to GitHub ID:
+Once you have a GitHub username, please fill out the following online so the instructors know the mapping from NetID to GitHub username:

  - <http://www.csl.cornell.edu/courses/ece2300/githubid>